 Their advantages are a clean, simple interface (like Google), but unlike Google, they don't keep logs and records of your searches to track you.
 As this is my only real complaint against Google, if they could just do as well as Google with the search results, but have better privacy, then perhaps Google's time is done.

-Tags: Google, Search Engines
+Source article Tags: Google, Internet, Search Engines

 I have always said that the more someone knows about you the easier it is to destroy you.
 Hence we have an example of people defrauding lonely love seekers through e-dating sites.